-- 3.1 The Council uses the Investing and Giving funding framework. - 3.2 Investing: refers to the Council providing funding to develop the capacity of the voluntary and community sector.
+- 3.1 The Council uses the Shopping, Investing and Giving funding framework - 3.2 Shopping: refers to procurement and contractual arrangements that are legally binding, where Redditch Borough Council seeks bids from external organisations to provide a specified service that Redditch Borough Council either has to provide by law, or it has made a decision to provide within its legal powers' The technical differences between grants and contracts are as follows:

+- A public sector grant involves the provision of subsidy (capital or revenue) funding, by the relevant public sector body, in support of a charitable, or other public benefit, service, which the public body wishes to support, as part of fulfilling its own public benefit remit.
+A grant is provided on conditions aimed at ensuring the proper application of the grant funds, but not in return for anything. - A public sector contract involves the provision of goods or services, to the relevant public sector body, directly in return for payment representing the price of the relevant goods or services.
+Terms and conditions of a contract regulate the exchange of services for payment The Council is committed to extending the opportunities available to voluntary and community sector organisations and are committed to actively encourage the VCS to be more involved in the design and delivery of more public services because of the 'added value' they can bring.
+However, this policy does not apply to those arrangements which will be managed using a contract. - 3.3 Investing: refers to the Council providing funding to develop the capacity of the voluntary and community sector.
 This may include making funding contributions to voluntary and community sector infrastructure support services, or making funding available for training or business development activities within organisations.
 This element of the funding stream will be aligned to the overall strategy of Redditch Borough Council, thus ensuring a strategic investment in VCS in order to skill up and strengthen front line VCS organisations to deliver value for money services and give a platform for the delivery of projects that strengthen and support the local communities.
-Themes and the percentage of funding allocated for this element will be set prior to November by the Executive Committee for projects commencing after the 1st April of the following year.
-If this element is undersubscribed at the end of the Grant application process the remaining funding will be transferred into the giving element in order to support the Stronger Communities priority.

-Giving: refers to the Council providing funding to voluntary and community sector organisations to support work that contributes to the Council's aims, but which the Council does not have a statutory duty to provide.
+Themes and the percentage of funding allocated for this element will be set prior to November by the Executive Committee for projects commencing after the 1st April of the following year. - Giving: refers to the Council providing funding to voluntary and community sector organisations to support work that contributes to the Council's aims, but which the Council does not have a statutory duty to provide.
 Awarding grants to the VCS is a key opportunity for the Council to reinforce its community leadership role.
 Small grants to local community groups (a maximum of £500.00 per application) can generate a significant amount of community activity and positive impact.
-Percentage of funding allocated for this element will be set prior to November by the Executive Committee for projects/events commencing after the 1st April of the following year.
-The percentage for this element may increase if the funding allocations from the investing element are undersubscribed through the Grant application process.
+Themes and the percentage of funding allocated for this element will be set prior to November by the Executive Committee for projects/events commencing after the 1st April of the following year.
 These groups will not need to be formally constituted but will need to have a recognised role within the community they serve.

+The giving element will consist of 3 rounds of grant making:

+- April

+- July

+- November

-The giving element will consist of 3 rounds of grant making: with the total percentage of funding allocated to the giving element evenly distributed to each round.
-Head of Community Services, in consultation with the Grants Panel, to agree the allocation of community grants under the Local Strategic Partnership 'Stronger Communities' theme.
+with the total percentage of funding allocated to the giving element evenly distributed to each round.
+Head of Community

+Services, in consultation with the Grants Panel, to agree the allocation of community grants under the Local Strategic Partnership 'Stronger Communities' theme.